The Season at a glance

 Byol Kang and Wei Lu.
 Photo Valentin Seuss

-You will find a complete overview scrolling down on this page and in our calendar and subscription brochure (in German), which we will be happy to send to you hot off the press and free of charge:
+You will find a complete overview scrolling down on this page and in our calendar and subscription brochure, which we will be happy to send to you hot off the press and free of charge:

 Concerts with Music Director Robin Ticciati